micro-ROS/benchmarking_shadow-builder/README.md

 Shadow Builder and Trace Framework Abstraction
 ============================================

-The Trace Framework Abstraction is a module that will be part of the shadow builder.
+The Trace Framework Abstraction is a module that will be a part of the shadow builder.
 This module is in charge of abstracting the underlying tracing tool used to benchmark.
-The tool is still a stiLl a work in progress (everything is perfectible).
-So over time new features and bugs resolving will be pushed.
+The tool is still a work in progress (everything can always be improved).
+So over the time new features and bug fixes will be pushed.

 # Table of Contents